 The benchmark rating method allows VEECs to be created based on improvements in a building's energy performance following upgrade activities.
 It is designed to be technology neutral and as such a wide variety of activities can be used to create abatement.
-This method depends on using a process specified by an approved benchmark administrator to obtain a benchmark rating for a twelve month period prior to the upgrade (known as the baseline period), completing an eligible upgrade (refer to Section 3.4) and then obtaining a second rating for the twelve month period immediately following the upgrade (known as the reporting period).
+This method depends on using a process specified by an approved benchmark administrator to obtain a benchmark rating for a twelve month period prior to the upgrade (known as the baseline period), completing an eligible upgrade (refer to Section 3.4) and then obtaining a second rating for the twelve month period directly following the implementation start time (known as the reporting period).

 Incentives are provided based on the difference between the reporting rating and the baseline rating.
-A building may provide a reporting rating annually up to eight times following the initial upgrade.
-The methodology for determining the abatement from this difference and the number of VEECs that can be created by a benchmark rating project is explained in further detail throughout this section.
+A building may provide a reporting rating directly after the implementation start time.
+Benchmark rating projects are eligible for forward creation of VEECs for a maximum time period of 10 years from the implementation start time.
+The methodology for determining the abatement and the number of VEECs that can be created by a benchmark rating project is explained in further detail throughout this section.

 Benchmark rating programs develop methods to account for the variation between buildings and changes in the use of a building over time.
-A list of the approved benchmark administrators is published by the Secretary in the benchmark rating specifications (also referred to in Section 4.1 of this document).
+A list of the approved benchmark administrators is published by the Secretary in the benchmark rating specifications (also referred to in Section 1.2 of this document).
 At the time of publication of this activity guide, the only approved benchmark administrator is the National Australian Built Environment Rating System (NABERS).

-4.1.
+1.2.
 Approved benchmarking administrators